-- Sampling confirmed that pesticides and metals are present at elevated levels in surface soil across the site, and high concentrations of pesticides and metals have been buried in a disposal area in the north end of the property "Former Waste lagoon."
+- Sampling confirmed that pesticides and metals are present at elevated levels in surface soil across the site, and high concentrations of pesticides and metals were buried in a disposal area in the north end of the property identified as the "Former Waste Lagoon."
 To a lesser degree, pesticides were also detected in storm water leaving the site and in surface water and sediment samples from Marsh Run and Antietam Creek.

-- Groundwater contamination has moved beyond the property boundaries and additional wells were installed and sampled in 2006/2007 to better determine the extent of off-site groundwater contamination.
+- Groundwater contamination extends beyond the property boundaries, and additional wells were installed and sampled in 2006/2007 to better determine the extent of off-site groundwater contamination.

 - In December 2006, the Potentially Responsible Parties (PRP) provided EPA with the final Remedial Investigation (RI) for the site.
 The final RI for on-site soil and waste is complete.

 - In 2006, the PRP provided EPA with early portions of the Feasibility Study (FS), which evaluates the best cleanup options for the site.